Lancashire and South Cumbria NHS Foundation Trust (LSCft) is committed to safeguarding and protecting children and adults from abuse and neglect.

 Safeguarding Adults

-LSCft has integrated the Local Safeguarding Adults Board (LSAB) priorities and plans in determining its own strategic plans to protect adults from abuse and neglect with the networks, also incorporating plans into their business, reporting progress to LSCft Safeguarding Committee.
+LSCft has integrated the Local Safeguarding Adults Board (LSAB) priorities and plans in determining its own strategic plans to protect adults from abuse and neglect with the networks, also incorporating plans into their business, reporting progress to LSCft Safeguarding Sub Committee.

 The LSCft Safeguarding Team and localities continue to actively contribute to Section 42 safeguarding enquiries across designated Local Authority areas in line with the requirements of the Care Act (2014) by providing relevant information, a clinical perspective and wider contribution to assessment, care planning, risk management and mitigation strategies.